 The brake lines are collected at one main control line per side.
 This control line runs through a pulley attached to the C-Riser and is marked with a black dot at the point where it should be tied to the brake handle swivel.
-The brake is pre-set so that the glider is at 0 degree brake when the toggle is free.
-Please don't change the main brake lines without checking the new length carefully at a suitable training hill before flying!
+The brake is pre-set so that the glider is at 0 degree brake when the

-The line bundles of each level are looped together and attached to delta quick links, which are connected to the risers.
+The line bundles (AI-II, AIII, B and C) are colour coded for easy identification and handling.
+All main lines of each level are looped together and attached to delta quick links, which are connected to the risers.
 The quick links have special line collectors to prevent lines slipping.